Neural Directional Filtering Using a Compact Microphone Array: Proposed Method

 \subsubsection{Static or steerable}

-For a static directivity pattern, we simulate one target \ac{VDM} signal $Z[f,t]$ with a fixed steering direction for each acoustic scene using \eqref{eqn:vdm_sig_dir} for anechoic environments or using \eqref{eqn:vdm_sig_rvb} for reverberant environments.
+For a static directivity pattern, we simulate one target \ac{VDM} signal $Z[f,t]$ with a fixed steering direction for each acoustic scene using \eqref{eqn:vdm_sig_dir} in anechoic conditions or using \eqref{eqn:vdm_sig_rvb} in reverberant conditions.
 For a steerable directivity pattern, we simulate $M$ target \ac{VDM} signals for steering directions uniformly spanning $0^{\circ}$ to $360^{\circ}$ degrees, where $M =\frac{360^{\circ}}{\vartheta}$ with $\vartheta$ denoting the angular resolution.
 The $m$-th \ac{VDM} target signal is also obtained using \eqref{eqn:vdm_sig_rvb} or \eqref{eqn:vdm_sig_dir} corresponding to the $m$-th steering direction.
-During training, we consider microphone signals from each acoustic scene paired with one \ac{VDM} target signal as a training sample.
-When learning steerable directivity patterns, the same microphone signals are repeated for training with $M$ \ac{VDM} target signals, yielding $M$ distinct training samples.
+During training, we treat each microphone signal from an acoustic scene paired with a single \ac{VDM} target signal as a \emph{training sample}.
+When learning steerable directivity patterns, the same microphone signals are repeated $ M$ times to train on $M$ \ac{VDM} target signals, yielding $M$ distinct training samples.
+Similarly, a \emph{test sample} is defined in the same way as the training sample.